art-framework-suite/art/doc/Tutorial/content/concepts.md

 * **Services**: A global facility that is dependent on the state of the application and that can be accessed from any module.

+* **Process Name**: User-assigned name representing the kind of processing that a job is affiliated with, such as reconstruction, testing, filtering.